IT-GECBH/2020/about.md

 title: About
 permalink: /about/
 ---
-Welcome to the website of S5 IT !

-To download notes and ppts, check the [Resources] page.
+For notes and ppts, check out the [Resources] page.

-Follow the posts on the [Home] page for new updates.
+Follow the posts on the [Home] page for new updates !

 [Home]: /
 [Resources]: /resources/